patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Historical_Gazetteer/DECM_Gazetteer/README.md

         Echenique_relaciones

-Documents:
+5. Documents:

-    DECM_Gazetteer_Disambiguation_Percentage.xlsx - Excel document with the total amount of place names included in the Relaciones Geográficas de Nueva España and Yucatán, places disambiguated with X and Y coordinates and without.
+-DECM_Gazetteer_Disambiguation_Percentage.xlsx - Excel document with the total amount of place names included in the Relaciones Geográficas de Nueva España and Yucatán, places disambiguated with X and Y coordinates and without.

-    DECM_Gazetteer_Registry.xlsx: Excel file with a list of all the information of sources and attibutes included in DECM_Gazetteer_primarysources, DECM_Gazetteer_secondarysources, DECM_Additional_Information, and DECM_Tables.
+-DECM_Gazetteer_Registry.xlsx: Excel file with a list of all the information of sources and attibutes included in DECM_Gazetteer_primarysources, DECM_Gazetteer_secondarysources, DECM_Additional_Information, and DECM_Tables.

-    Souces_for_the_Disambiguation - Word file with the bibliographical references used to locate the place names in DECM_Gazetteer_primarysources folder.
+-Souces_for_the_Disambiguation - Word file with the bibliographical references used to locate the place names in the DECM_Gazetteer_primarysources folder.

 ```
 ### Copyright